Diversity Taxon Names

 As a last entry in the taxon step we choose Botany for the Nomenclatural Code (see below).

-In the Project step select
+Project step select

 For all, choose the project where you